-Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from SEND Support Assistants or specialist staff.
+Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
 High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.